tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 # Introduction

-DDISCLAIMER: This is a work-in-progress draft of cTLS and has not yet seen significant security analysis, so could contain major errors.
+DISCLAIMER: This is a work-in-progress draft of cTLS and has not yet seen significant security analysis, so could contain major errors.
 It should not be used as a basis for building production systems.